 That said, there are a wide range of deployment options, including via the Akkio API, Salesforce, Google Sheets, Snowflake, and a web app, with many more methods coming soon.
 Akkio’s API, in particular, makes it possible for businesses to plug the power of predictive analytics directly into their data pipelines.

-We’ve explored how churn costs companies billions of dollars a year.
+We’ve explored how churn costs companies billions of dollars a year in revenue.
 Large enterprises employ expert AI teams to build churn prediction models, but these efforts are too costly and time-intensive for millions of regular firms.